 But don’t fret.
 Oslo is the capital of Norway and with every big city comes a great nightlife scene.

-In which case, we recommend staying at Anker Apartment to be close to the nightlife.
+In this case, we recommend staying at Bunks at Rode to be close to the nightlife.
 From here it’s a short walk to some of the liveliest areas of the city.

 Just remember: party in the city and respect your fellow roommates by keeping it quiet when you get back late/early.